mrzzy/mrzzy.co/README.md

 2. Place image assets in `public/images`.
    - Reference paths relative `/public` as root in code.

-## Resume
+### Resume

-Typically, adjust `const about` in `src/app/resources/content.js` to alter resume.

-> For me: Since this website deployment is linked the [resume repository](https://github.com/mrzzy/resume), alter the `src/content.json` file in that repository instead.
+Since this website deployment is linked the [resume repository](https://github.com/mrzzy/resume), alter the `src/content.json` file in that repository instead.
 An actions workflow would automatically be triggered to synchronise changes into this repository.

 ## Acknowledgements